a1v0/a1v0.de/README.md

 ## Structure

 The frontend is made with Next and TypeScript.
 Articles are currently stored in Markdown format inside my repo and are being served and rendered using `remark-rehype`.
 There isn't really a backend.
-It's a pretty basic affair, with very few images and special features; just good, old-fashioned text.
+It's a pretty basic affair, with few images and special features; just good, old-fashioned text.

 ## Deployment